cap-js-community/websocket/README.md

 #### Service Facade

-The service facade provides native access to websocket implementation independent of CDS context and is accessible on socket via `socket.facade` or in CDS context via `req.context.ws.service`.:
+The service facade provides native access to websocket implementation independent of CDS context and is accessible on socket via `socket.facade` or in CDS context via `req.context.ws.service`.
 It abstracts from the concrete websocket implementation by exposing the following public interface:

 - `service: Object`: Service definition